frictionlessdata/datapackage/README.md

 # Data Package

-Data Package is a standard containing a set of lightweight specifications for describing datasets and individual data files.
-In other words, data package is a data definition language (DDL) and data API that enables and ensures data quality, accessibility, and interoperability.
+Data Package is a standard consisting of a set of simple yet extensible specifications to describe datasets, data files and tabular data.
+It is a data definition language (DDL) and data API that facilitates findability, accessibility, interoperability, and reusability (FAIR) of data.
 For more information, please visit the [documentation portal](https://datapackage.org).

 ## Contributing